Unity-Technologies/com.unity.multiplayer.docs/docs/getting-started/connection-approval.md

 NetworkManager.Singleton.StartClient();
 ```

-The `ConnectionData` will then be passed to the server and it will decide if the client will be approved or not.
+The `ConnectionData` will then be passed to the server as the payload of the connection message that the server-side code will then determine if the client is approved or not.

 ## Timeout